Academic lead: Dr Stephen Laycock

 By the end of the module students will

 - Have gained experience of media design processes.

-- Improved presentation skills.
+- Have improved presentation skills.

-- Improved analysis and problem-solving skills.
+- Have improved analysis and problem-solving skills.

 Students should come equipped with an interest in learning about digital animation.
 No specific knowledge or experience is required.